-NIH is delaying enforcement of this policy until September 24, 2021 for basic experimental studies with humans (see NOT-OD-18-212 and NOT-OD-19-126).
-NIH will continue to expect registration and reporting for these types of studies, but will allow flexibility to report in other existing basic science portals, with the expectation that data will eventually be transported to ClinicalTrials.gov.
+NIH is delaying enforcement of this policy until September 24, 2023 for basic experimental studies with humans (see NOT-OD-18-212, NOT-OD-19-126, and NOT-OD-21-088).
+NIH will continue to expect registration and reporting for these types of studies but will allow flexibility to report in other existing basic science portals.

 - Table comparing the FDAAA 801 "Final Rule" with the NIH clinical trials dissemination policy